Nazmin-Babubaker/Mood-Care/readme.md

 ---

 ## The Solution
-MoodBoost offers a fun, simple way to manage your emotions.
+Moodesh offers a fun, simple way to manage your emotions.
 Based on your selected mood, the website suggests activities ranging from playing games to engaging in mindfulness exercises.
 It’s like having a virtual cheerleader in your pocket!

 ---